 Aside from the spiritual benefits, yoga addresses basic physical issues of flexibility, muscular tone, and body sculpting.
 In addition, actress Michelle Williams as well as supermodel Giselle have both been outspoken about the benefits of yoga for expectant mothers and how it helps the body recover its former shape.
 Celebrities also appreciate the fact that they can do yoga in hotel rooms or in their trailers while working on films or in the midst of lengthy concert tours.
 Madonna has even taken to doing yoga in the aisle of airplanes – not that the average person would be so easily indulged by flight crews.

-Accordingly, we have selected ten top celebrity devotees of the ancient art and sought to uncover how and why yoga has become an essential part of their lives.
+Accordingly, we have selected seven devotees of the ancient art and sought to uncover how and why yoga has become an essential part of their lives.

 1. GISELE BÜNDCHEN (Anusara and prenatal yoga)